Magaztu/Busser/README.md

 I know you can't talk, I know you won't

 But I hope our time together was as precious to you as it was to me

+Time did us apart, and so did D.

+But I have faith, I believe that it won't last forever.